instantOS/presentations/gamesaves.typ

 - Steam can lose saves

 #focus-slide[
-I have stuff to do, I will not touch some games for a long time
+  I have stuff to do, I will not touch some games for a long time.
- #pause
   #idea[I want my saves to be there when I come back]
 ]